lookit/lookit-docs/docs/source/community-study-review-basic-requirements.rst

     this documentation, and most example Lookit experiments include the consent process so you can see how it works.

-To learn more about how to check for red flags (and green flags) for distinguishing spammers from honestly confused families, please see XXXX NEW PAGE.
+To learn more about how to check for red flags (and green flags) for distinguishing spammers from honestly confused families, please see the page on :ref:`spam prevention<spam_prevention>`.

 The goal of this requirement is to ensure independent confirmation that the family is being basically truthful about their children's information, beyond just whatever they